Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

 - `--proxy`: use a custom proxy instead of the system proxy
 - `--proxy-username`: Username to authenticate on the proxy
-- `--proxy-password`: Username to authenticate on the proxy
+- `--proxy-password`: Password to authenticate on the proxy
 - `--proxy-domain`: Domain to authenticate on the proxy
 - `--no-proxy`: Ignore the system proxy